-The purposes of the valuation are to measure the System's funding progress, to determine the employer contribution rate for the fiscal years ending June 30, 2020 and June 30, 2021.
+The purposes of the valuation are to measure the System's funding progress and to determine the employer contribution rate for the fiscal year ending June 30, 2021.
 This report should not be relied on for any purpose other than the purposes described herein.
-Determinations of the financial results associated with the benefits described in this report in a manner other than the intended purpose may produce significantly different results.
+Determinations of financial results, associated with the benefits described in this report, for purposes other than those identified above may be significantly different.
 This report does not satisfy GASB Statements No. 74 and No. 75.
-Please see the report dated September 29, 2017 for information related to GASB Statement No. 74 reporting.
+Please see the report dated September 14, 2018 for information related to GASB Statement No. 74 reporting.
 A separate report that incorporates GASB Statement No. 75 will be issued at a later date.